port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

       }
 ```

-All that is left is to update the `ciJob` entity of his new `image` relation, which in turn will document the image related it's relevant CI Job.
+All that is left is to update the `ciJob` entity of his new `image` relation, which in turn will document which image was created by the ciJob.

 ```yaml
 - uses: port-labs/port-github-action@v1